Is Satsang a form of therapy or a replacement for medical treatment?

 Is Satsang suitable for someone with a mental health or psychiatric disorder?

-If you are currently receiving or have previously received any medical treatment or therapy for issues related to mental health, an environment of deep contemplation or introspection (such as a concentrated Satsang environment) may not be suitable for you.
-Please check with a medical or other mental health clinician whether being in such an environment is suitable for you at this time.
+If you are currently receiving or have previously received any medical treatment or therapy for issues related to mental health, an environment of deep contemplation or introspection may not be suitable for you.
+Please consult with a medical or other mental health clinician whether it is suitable and safe for you to be in a concentrated Satsang environment at this time.

 When and why might Satsang not be appropriate?